Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 to assign a sequential number to each row in a query result set.

-SQL ROW_NUMBER() Function Overview
+Introduction to SQL ROW_NUMBER() Function #

 The ROW_NUMBER()

-is a window function that assigns a sequential integer number to each row in the query’s result set.
+is a window function that assigns a sequential integer number to each row in the result set.

-The following illustrates the syntax of the ROW_NUMBER()
+Here’s the syntax of the ROW_NUMBER()

 function: